‘Turks in London’ introduced at TWPA - Londra Gazete

 ‘Turks in London’ introduced at TWPA

-The book promotion of Semra Eren-Nijhar was held on Friday 22 February in the building of TWPA, which is one of the oldest and well-established associations in London.
+The book promotion of Semra Eren-Nijhar was held on Friday 22 February in the building of TWPA, which is one of the olderst and well-established assiocations in London.

 The book is based upon the Turkish people living in London and their stories.
 The book was also promoted in the House of Lords.